kubeshop/testkube-docs/docs/articles/install/standalone-agent.md

 helm delete --namespace testkube testkube kubeshop/testkube
 ```

-## Connecting a Standalone Agent to the Testkube Control Plane
+## Connecting to the Testkube Control Plane

 In case you decide that you want to go beyond a standalone agent, you can connect it to a Testkube Control Plane.
 The following command which will guide you through the migration process.